How To Handle Anxiety In Motherhood

 Stop the Stigma

 Anxiety in motherhood is real, and not enough people are talking about it.
-As much as we want to be everywhere and handle everything at once, we have to remember that we are only human.
-By accepting that we experience anxiety will allow us to be more forgiving to ourselves.
+As much as you want to be everywhere and handle everything at once, you have to remember that you are only human.
+Accepting that you experience anxiety will allow you to be more forgiving of yourself.
+It’s equally important to talk to your family about your mental well-being, join mother support groups, and get treatment for anxiety arlington (or elsewhere) at the right time to feel better.